 To her, Teddy has remained a constant.
 Her friends from Hogwarts have come and gone.
 But Teddy has remained.
 To Teddy, she can be his second path.
 One that is not clean paved and built with clean, even bricks.
 One that has bumpy cobblestone on top of dirt, with vines scattered all about.
 Second paths will never buy back lost time, nor can they necessarily promise anything better, but second paths can let you traverse them with more confidence, with more experience, with more maturity.

 She rises from her seat and turns towards the door.

 She walks down a narrow hallway, her heart racing.
 She opens every door slightly until she reaches the one near the stairs.
 On the front of it, a sloppily written piece of parchment charmed to the door proudly proclaims that it’s her Uncle Ron’s room.

 She pushes it open gently.
 There’s a burst of laughter from a floor below.

 He sits on the bed, his head in his hands.
 He looks up when she enters, his expression unreadable.

 Molly does not know much.
 She does not know much past her violin or her mother’s piano.
 She does not know of the world much past the winters spent in isolation, the days without heat, the nights without love.
 She knows of family and friendship and that they are the lone suns in the darkness.

 She does not know what to say.
 She catches sight of his disappointed expression and does not know what to say.

 He has never understood or known or seen this – them for what they could be as she does.

-He has always been her friend and she has always loved him, but they have been oceans apart.
-Stormy seas have divided them and she has waited and waited for him.
-For weeks and months, but possibly her whole life.
+He has always been her friend and she has always fancied him, but they have been oceans apart.
+She has waited and waited for him.
+For weeks and months and years, but possibly her whole life.